ArkamFahry/KnowledgeBase/pages/AWS.md

 		- Reliability
 			- High availability and disaster recovery capabilities to ensure business continuity.
 		- Innovation
 			- Access to a wide range of cutting-edge technologies, such as machine learning and IoT.
-They even have Quantum computers with [[AWS/Braket]]
+They even have Quantum computers with [[AWS Braket]]
 	- ## Applications of AWS
 		- Web applications
 			- Building and hosting web applications with high scalability and availability.
 		- Mobile applications
-			- Developing and deploying mobile backends with AWS services like [[AWS/Amplify]] .
+			- Developing and deploying mobile backends with AWS services like [[AWS Amplify]] .
 		- Data analytics
-			- Analyzing large datasets using AWS services like [[AWS/Redshift]] and [[AWS/EMR]].
+			- Analyzing large datasets using AWS services like [[AWS Redshift]] and [[AWS EMR]].
 		- Machine learning
-			- Building and deploying machine learning models using AWS services like [[AWS/SageMaker]] .
+			- Building and deploying machine learning models using AWS services like [[AWS SageMaker]] .
 		- IoT
-			- Connecting and managing IoT devices using [[AWS/IoT Core]] .
+			- Connecting and managing IoT devices using [[AWS IoT Core]] .
 	- ## Significance of AWS
 		- AWS has revolutionized the way businesses operate and compete in the digital era.
 Its comprehensive suite of services, coupled with its scalability, reliability, and cost-effectiveness, has made it the preferred cloud computing platform for many organizations.
 Understanding AWS concepts and services is essential for aspiring IT professionals and businesses looking to leverage the power of cloud computing.
 	- {{video https://www.youtube.com/watch?v=a9__D53WsUs}}